Emily Nelson Ritchie McLean: Personal life

 She married Donald McLean, a lawyer from New York City, on April 24, 1883, at All Saints Episcopal Church.
 The wedding was officiated by Rev. Osborn Ingle and Bishop William Pinkney.
 She was the first of her sisters to be married.

 She gave birth to three daughters, Elizabeth Maulsby McLean in 1852, Rebecca McCormick McLean in 1887, and Emily Nelson Ritchie McLean in 1889.
 The family lived in at 186 Lenox Avenue, a four-story townhouse in Harlem, Manhattan.
 Her husband was elected as a New York City alderman in 1881 and was later appointed by Congress to serve as General Appraiser of Merchandise for the Port of New York City under the authority of the United States Department of the Treasury.

 In 1910, the family faced public scandal as her husband was accused of embezzling money given to him to invest in the Third Reformed Presbyterian Church of New York City.
 This scandal was followed by more accusations of mismanagement of finances in 1913 and 1914, which led to lawsuits.

-In April 1916, while vacationing in Norfolk, Virginia with her brother-in-law, Read Admiral Walter McLean, fell gravely ill.
+In April 1916, while vacationing in Norfolk, Virginia with her brother-in-law, Rear Admiral Walter McLean, fell gravely ill.
 She was taken to the Church Home and Infirmary in Baltimore, where she died on May 20, 1916, from complications associated with cirrhosis of the liver.
 A funeral service was held on May 22, 1916, at All Saints Church, followed by a burial service at Mount Olivet Cemetery.
 At the time, her funeral was one of the largest to ever take place in Frederick.